IgniteUI/igniteui-docfx/en/components/slider/slider.md

 ```

 ### Discrete Slider
 By default, the Slider Component is set to discrete type.
 A discrete slider provides a visualization of the current value with a numeric label (bubble).
-The bubble can be visible all the time or it can be shown upon hovering on the slider thumb.
+The bubble can be shown upon hovering on the slider thumb.
 You can also use the slider with predefined steps, for example, to track only meaningful values for the user.

 In the following example, we define a discrete slider that displays values from 0% to 100% and the [`step`]({environment:angularApiUrl}/classes/igxslidercomponent.html#step) is set to 10.